jdtogni78/ai_term/prompt_suggestion.md

 The command should be a valid bash command, and the reasoning should be a short explanation for the command.
+Feel free to make multiple suggestions of commands.

 ### RESPONSE FORMAT